 Using Safari in Internet Recovery Mode

 If the boot sector is missing on the startup disk or the recovery partition is damaged, you won’t be able to enter Recovery Mode.
-Thankfully, newer Macs with OS X Lion and up automatically enter Internet Recovery if standard Recovery is unavailable.
+Thankfully, newer Macs automatically enter Internet Recovery if standard Recovery is unavailable.
 An online version of Recovery Mode, Internet Recovery starts up your Mac from Apple’s servers.

 To enter Internet Recovery, restart or power on your Mac and press and hold the Command (⌘) – Option (⌥) – R keys simultaneously after the startup chime plays.
 Release the keys after an animated globe appears on the screen.